Philippines and China accuse each other of South China Sea collisions

 Manila and Beijing have a long history of maritime incidents in the contested South China Sea.

-The Philippines and China have traded accusations over a collision of their vessels near a disputed shoal in the South China Sea as tensions over claims in the vital waterway escalate.
+The Philippines and China have traded accusations over a collision of their vessels near a shoal in the South China Sea amid rising tensions in the disputed waters.

-The shoal is part of what are internationally known as the Spratly Islands.
+The latest incident took place near Second Thomas Shoal, which lies about 200 kilometres (124 miles) from the western Philippine island of Palawan, and more than 1,000 kilometres from China’s southern Hainan island.

 Keep readinglist of 3 items